Umbriel: Exploration

-So far the only close-up images of Umbriel have been from the Voyager 2 probe, which photographed the moon during its flyby of Uranus in January 1986.
+The only close-up images of Umbriel have been from the Voyager 2 probe, which photographed the moon during its flyby of Uranus in January 1986.
 Since the closest distance between Voyager 2 and Umbriel was 325000 km, the best images of this moon have a spatial resolution of about 5.2 km.
-The images cover about 40% of the surface, but only 20% was photographed with the quality required for geological mapping.
+The images cover about 40% of the surface, but only 20% was photographed with enough quality for geological mapping.
 At the time of the flyby the southern hemisphere of Umbriel (like those of the other moons) was pointed towards the Sun, so the northern (dark) hemisphere could not be studied.
-No other spacecraft has ever visited Uranus or its moons.